 Today, cotter joints are often used to connect piston rods to crossheads in reciprocating engines, join levers to shafts, or secure various other types of connections that require axial-load transmission.

-Cotter joints are used to support axial loads between the two rods, tensile, or compressive.
-Although a cotter joint will resist rotation of one rod relative to the other, it should not be used to join rotating shafts.
-This is because the cotter will not be balanced and may work loose under the combination of vibration and centrifugal force.
+Although a cotter joint will resist the rotation of one rod relative to the other, it should not be used to join rotating shafts.
+This is because the cotter will become unbalanced and may work loose under the combined vibration and centrifugal force.